yxm0513/AirwallexTest/README.md

 ## TODO
  - Enhance the test template gen.js with random data.
+ - Enhance framework to support actions for preTest/postTest
- - Add More Tests, combile mutiple invalid fields after current issue fix,
+ - Add More Tests, combile mutiple invalid fields after current issue fix commitment.
  - othrs tests like try other charsets, current is gsm7,
+ - consider how to perform performace tests.
  - verify other actions(PUT/GET/UPDATE/DELETE) to this URL.

-Finally, I didn't touch mocha/chai much before, however, it should be a good start.
-Kindly leave some comments, no matter for anything missing in the implemantation, or how to desgin, implement better,  if it's possible:)
+Finally, I didn't touch mocha/chai before, however, it should be a good start.
+If possible, kindly leave some comments here, no matter for anything missing in the implemantation, or how to desgin, implement the framework better.

 Hope I can div into them deeply in future.